mmid-bioinformatics-workshop/2023-03-30-Reference-Databases/README.md

 It is HIGHLY RECOMMENDED to download the reference database prior to the start of the workshop to avoid any delays in processing the data during the workshop demonstration period.

 https://drive.google.com/drive/folders/1Lzdpl6XW4anl4lNtU5dN2Zuszb44FDJB?usp=share_link

+Once the database has finished downloading, please decompress the file using tar -xvf

 ---